Skip to contents

-cffr is a tool whose target audience are R package developers.
-The main goal of cffr is to create a CITATION.cff file using the metadata information of the following files:
+cffr is designed for R package developers.
+The main goal of cffr is to create a CITATION.cff file using metadata from the following files:

-DESCRIPTIONfile. - If available, the citation information located in
+• If available, the citation information located in inst/CITATION.

 What is a CITATION.cff file?

-Citation File Format (CFF) (Druskat et al. 2021) (v1.2.0) are plain text files with human- and machine-readable citation information for software (and data sets).
-Code developers can include them in their repositories to let others know how to correctly cite their software.
+Citation File Format (CFF) (Druskat et al. 2021) (v1.2.0) files are plain text files with human- and machine-readable citation information for software (and datasets).
+Software developers can include them in their repositories to let others know how to correctly cite their software.

 GitHub support is of special interest:

-See Customize your repository/About CITATION files for more information.
+See GitHub’s guide to CITATION files for more information.

-Creating a CITATION.cff file for my R package
+Creating a CITATION.cff file for your R package

 Creating a CITATION.cff file with cffr is straightforward.
-You simply need to run cff_write():
+You only need to run cff_write():

-Congratulations!
-Now you have a full CITATION.cff file for your R package.
+You now have a complete CITATION.cff file for your R package.

 Modifying your CITATION.cff file

-You can easily customize the cff object (a custom class of cffr) using the coercion system provided in the package, as well as the keys argument.
+You can customize the cff object (a custom cffr class) using the coercion system provided in the package, as well as the keys argument.

-We create a cff object using cff() (for example purposes only) and then add or modify its contents.
+We create a cff object using cff() (for demonstration only) and then add or modify its contents.

 Adding new fields